simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-09-11
+<br />**Date image released:**  2024-09-12
-<br />**Title of the image:**  A Night Sky over the Tatra Mountains
+<br />**Title of the image:**  Young Star Cluster NGC 1333
-<br />**Description for the image:**  A natural border between Slovakia and Poland is the Tatra Mountains.
-A prominent destination for astrophotographers, the Tatras are the highest mountain range in the Carpathians.
-In the featured image taken in May, one can see the center of our Milky Way galaxy with two of its famous stellar nurseries, the Lagoon and Omega Nebula, just over the top of the Tatras.
-Stellar nurseries are full of ionized hydrogen, a fundamental component for the formation of Earth-abundant water.
-As a fundamental ingredient in all known forms of life, water is a crucial element in the Universe.
-Such water can be seen in the foreground in the form of the Bialka River.
-Portal Universe: Random APOD Generator
+<br />**Description for the image:**  This spectacular mosaic of images from the James Webb Space Telescope peers into the heart of young star cluster NGC 1333.
+A mere 1,000 light-years distant toward the heroic constellation Perseus, the nearby star cluster lies at the edge of the large Perseus molecular cloud.
+Part of Webb's deep exploration of the region to identify low mass brown dwarf stars and free floating planets, the space telescope's combined field of view spans nearly 2 light-years across the dusty cluster's turbulent stellar nursery.
+In fact, NGC 1333 is known to harbor stars less than a million years old, though most are hidden from optical telescopes by the pervasive stardust.
+The chaotic environment may be similar to one in which our own Sun formed over 4.5 billion years ago.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/NightTatra_Rosadzinski_5028.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/NGC1333Webb.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).